UnnimayaTS/UnnimayaTS/README.md

 👋 Hi, I’m Unnimaya T S

 About Me:
-I am a passionate Software Developer with 3 years of experience specializing in web development.
+I am a passionate Web Developer with 3 years of experience specializing in web development.
 I love exploring the latest in technology and finding innovative ways to solve complex problems.

 👀 Interests:
 Coding, debugging, and crafting scalable web solutions